 Mike Rosewell continued, “The improving heavyweight [sic] coxless four held third place throughout their final and increased their World Championship hopes as did the lightweight double of Helen Mangan and Trisha Corless, who missed a bronze medal by inches (0.84 sec),” to come fourth, just five seconds behind the winners.
 Hugh Matheson noted that the lightweight double, “Had a much more efficient race to win their repechage after a poor row in the first round.”
 Coach Rosie Mayglothling later wrote that fourth, “Was not a true reflection of their ability.”

-Regatta said that the openweight four, which had won their heat, “Rowed a spirited race,” and although their time was just one second faster than the lightweights (although caution must be exercised in comparing times between different races), both of the two crews that beat them were German, only one of which would be at the Worlds.
+Regatta said that the openweight four, which had won their heat, “Rowed a spirited race,” and although their time was just one second faster than that of the lightweights (although caution must obviously always be exercised in comparing times between different races as conditions vary), both of the two crews that beat them were German, only one of which would be at the Worlds.
 “We came out of it thinking, ‘We can do this,'” Fiona Freckleton remembers. adding, “At its best it was brilliant but it was a bit up and down.
-I think by this time, me, Philippa and Ali had all had so many experiences where it hadn’t gone quite right, we were all desperate for something that was going to redeem us all.
+I think by this time, Philippa, Ali and I had all had so many experiences where it hadn’t gone quite right, we were all desperate for something that was going to redeem us all.
 Dot was a bit less jaded than the rest of us but we were positive, although still realistic and rational about the fact that things might not turn out.”

-After winning their heat, the pair of Jo Turvey and Miriam Batten were disqualified.
+After winning their heat, the pair of Jo Turvey and Miriam Batten was disqualified in the final.
 “They belted for 1,000m,” Chris Dodd wrote in Regatta, “But the French, whom they had beaten twice in Paris three weeks ago, were unstoppable, spurred on by their mothers’ spirited imitation of crowing cockerels [which can be heard in the video below]… The British crew then strayed out of their lane and, try as they might, Batten could not bring the boat back on station.
 They crossed the line third but were disqualified for the steering offence, adding misery to a poorly paced race.”

 Sue Key was fifth in lightweight singles.
 Regatta described this as “disappointing”, while Geoffrey Page wrote in Rowing magazine.
 “Sue Key has not yet found the form this season that earned her a silver medal in the lightweight singles in Montreal [in 1992] and was last until the final 500m when she gained one place.”
 Sue Appelboom was ninth.